 Click here to start streaming.

 Photo Credit: Nollyland

 Africans take drama to a whooole other level.
-If you like intense, comedic, plot twisting movies that evoke every emotion, you need to get into Nollywood movies.
+If you like intense, comedic, plot-twisting movies that evoke every emotion, you need to get into Nollywood movies.
 They never, EVA, disappoint!
-Quality of these movies vary from watching 2 hours of footage filmed on a cell phone to blockbuster "why-ain't-this-playing-in-a-movie-theater" cinematography.
+The quality of these movies varies from watching 2 hours of footage filmed on a cell phone to blockbuster "why-ain't-this-playing-in-a-movie-theater" cinematography.

 Designed and built by Africans, NollyLand is Africa's First World-Class Movie Platform providing 1000's of Nigerian, Ghanaian, Ghollywood, and African movies.
 Content curators do a good job of selecting the best of the best for our viewing pleasure.
 Subscribers can sign up for one NollyLand Account and view NollyLand films on all major devices: iPhone, iPad, Android, Xbox, Roku, Roku TV, Apple TV, Chromecast, Windows operating systems, and Google TV.